 At this stage, the deal has not been granted legislative approval by either the House of Commons or the European Parliament.
 To achieve this, votes will need to be held in both of these institutions, and the outcome will determine whether Boris Johnson’s efforts to negotiate a new Brexit deal have been successful.
 Currently, MPs are sceptical about whether the prime minister has the necessary numbers to ensure his deal is approved.

 Commons grants assent for withdrawal agreement bill to be debated during second reading – October 2019

-The Commons granted assent for Boris Johnson’s withdrawal agreement to be debated and voted on, but under the condition that more time be given for it to be scrutinised.
+The Commons granted assent for Boris Johnson’s withdrawal agreement to be debated and voted on, but only once it had been properly scrutinised.
 MPs declared that a timetable which included a 31 October departure did not allow enough time for the 110-page document to be properly considered and, if necessary, amended.

-As a result, Boris Johnson ‘paused’ the legislative process on his withdrawal agreement, causing speculation to mount around whether he would push for an early general election.
+As a result, Boris Johnson ‘paused’ the legislative process on his withdrawal agreement, causing speculation to mount around whether he will push for an early general election.

 EU agrees to deadline extension – October 2019

-On 28 October, EU leaders agreed to grant Boris Johnson an extension of three months to the 31 October deadline.
-This puts the official departure date back to 31 January 2020, while also enabling the UK to leave before this date if the terms of departure have been agreed by both British MPs and European lawmakers.
+On 28 October, EU leaders agreed to grant Boris Johnson an extension.
+This puts the official departure date back to 31 January 2020, while also enabling the UK to leave before this date if the terms of departure could be agreed by both British MPs and European lawmakers.

 UK general election begins – November 2019

 A general election campaign began in the UK on 6 November 2019.
 It was called by Boris Johnson, who was seeking to break the deadlock in Westminster and achieve a majority within the House of Commons to get his Brexit withdrawal agreement passed by MPs.